Returning home after hospital

 - Equipment and adaptations

-The Haringey Reablement Service is a therapy led service.
-If the hospital refers you to this service, you will be allocated an occupational therapist or physiothreapist.
+The Haringey Reablement Service is a therapy-led service.
+If the hospital refers you to this service, you will be allocated an occupational therapist or physiotherapist.
 They will assess you in your home and work with you on a program to aid your recovery and confidence.
 This will include daily tasks like Washing and Dressing, Indoor and outdoor mobility, getting confident on the stair, preparing a meal for yourself, and other normal activities where you may feel less able than you were before.

-- Find out more about getting back you independence: reablement
+- Find out more about getting back your independence

 Discharge to assess

-In the past, a lot of life-affecting decisions were made in Hospital.
-People had not fully recovered their strength and abilities following illness.
+In the past, a lot of life-affecting decisions were made in the hospital.
+People had not fully recovered their strength and abilities following an illness.
 Many patients were seen as less able than they could be with the right support and recovery.
 Long-term decisions were made at a time of crisis or before full recovery.

 Unfortunately, sometimes an individual or their family may feel that this has been tried and it is time to consider living elsewhere where there is care support available all day.
 If you ask the hospital Ward Manager or Deputy Manager to refer you to us, we will assess you and work with you to establish which alternatives would be most suited to your needs.

-Extra Care scheme are warden supervised independent flats for people over 55.
-The blocks have 24 hour staff on site to support you.
+Extra Care scheme - warden supervised independent flats for people over 55.
+The blocks have 24-hour staff on-site to support you.
 To be eligible, you need a paid carer for at least 14 hours a week.
 This option allows you to retain your independence as you are allocated your own flat with all the facilities you would have in a normal flat.